• Menu

 What to ask your barber

-Ask for a high and tight haircut with a longer top, which would be around 1 inch long instead of 1/4 inches.
+Ask for a high and tight haircut with a longer top, which would be around 1 inch long instead of 1/4 inch.

 Source